shiangchi/AICup_data/README.md

+## Target
-Save and query the data in ElasticSearch.
+Using the **ElasticSearch** to save and query the AI Cup data.
-The data is provided from AI Cup.
+> Because the image cannot rebuild in other machines, so I only put my code for how to save data and how to search the data that you query.